Code-Institute-Submissions/bucketlist/README.md

 __Intentions Page__<br>
 Read (view) all intentions. <br>
 This page shows all the posts made on the website, sorted by Username.<br>
 * In collapsible-header: intention_name and Edit button.
-The dit button shows only if this intention was created by this user.
+The Edit button shows only if this intention was created by this user.
 When pressed, it will lead to the page edit_intention.html
 * In collapsible-body: intention_description, division_name, due_date, created_by and done button.
 The done button shows only if this intention was created by this user.
 When pressed, the intention will be deleted.
 ![](static/img/all_intentions.JPG)